This course shows you how easy it can be to make your code—even legacy code—testable.

 Once I've processed your purchase, you'll get access to all published course segments and the private Discord channel.
 You'll then get emails as new course segments are published.
 If you buy the Guided Tour (group or private), you'll also be invited to join the private Discord channels when you complete your purchase.

-It's expected (but not guaranteed—I'm only human) that all modules will be complete in early 2024.
+It's expected (but not guaranteed—I'm only human) that all modules will be completed in 2024.
 If you purchase the course during this limited Early Access, you get new content as it's completed.

 That matches the expected time for me to release the entire course.
 Once the 3 months are up, the course will go on sale again with a variety of subscription options for continued Guided Tours (the tour never ends!).
 As early-access buyers, you'll get a discount on any subscription offered.